esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 Your steps should be:

-1) Create a PBS script to run the shell script in the directory and submit to cluster
+1) Create a SLURM script to run the shell script in the directory and submit to cluster

 2) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)